Vtr0/notes/README.md

 git config --global user.name "vtr0"
 git config --global user.email "icwt@rocketmail.com"

 # set-up new line char (cr+lf in windows and lf in MacOs).
-In MacOS should set following value of autocrlf to input
+In MacOS should set following value of autocrlf to "input" (instead of true)
 git config --global core.autocrlf true

 # default editor is vsc and git wait for vsc tab to close before continue